lastzero/sympathy/src/Sympathy/Form/README.md

-readonly               | User is not allowed to change the field hidden                 | User can not see the field default                | Default value checkbox               | A checkbox-like form input element is used (the form class will assign false for boolean fields or array() for lists, if the value is not passed to setDefinedValues() or setDefinedWritableValues()).
+readonly               | User is not allowed to change the field hidden                 | User can not see the field default                | Default value optional               | A checkbox-like form input element is used (the form class will assign false for boolean fields or array() for lists, if the value is not passed to setDefinedValues() or setDefinedWritableValues()).
 This is a work around, because browsers do not submit any data for unchecked checkboxes or multi-select fields without a selected element. regex                  | Regular expression to match against matches                | Field value must match another form field (e.g. for password or email validation).
 Property can be prefixed with "!" to state that the fields must be different. depends                | Field is required, if the given form field is not empty